Bulk properties of the Airy line ensemble: Preliminaries

+See~\cite{hough2009zeros} for general background on determinantal processes, including the definition of a determinantal point process from a kernel.
+We note that the kernel formula \eqref{E:airy-kernel} implies that $\scrL(\cdot)$ is equal in distribution to its time reversal $\scrL(- \;\cdot)$.

-Prah\"ofer and Spohn \cite{prahofer2002scale} first constructed the Airy line ensemble as the limit of the polynuclear growth model.
-Adler and van Moerbeke \cite{adler2005pdes} then showed that the finite dimensional distributions of a rescaled $n$-level Dyson's Brownian motion converges to those of the Airy line ensemble.
-Corwin and Hammond \cite{CH} showed that this convergence takes place in the space of ordered line ensembles.
-They also showed that the Airy line ensemble is unique, and that a shifted version satisfies the Brownian Gibbs property.
+Prah\"ofer and Spohn~\citep{prahofer2002scale} first showed that a multi-line process with the kernel~\eqref{E:airy-kernel} arises a scaling limit of the polynuclear growth model.
+Adler and van Moerbeke~\citep{adler2005pdes} then showed that the finite dimensional distributions of a rescaled $n$-level Dyson's Brownian motion also converge to such a multiline process.
+Corwin and Hammond \citep{CH} then rigorously showed that this limit can be realized as a process of locally Brownian, nonintersecting functions.
+They also showed that Dyson's Brownian motion converges to the parabolic Airy line ensemble uniformly on compact sets, and that the parabolic Airy line ensemble satisfies the Brownian Gibbs property.
+Note that the convergence in~\cite{CH} is proven for Brownian melons, rather than Dyson's Brownian motion.
+The two convergence statements are equivalent by~\eqref{E:melon-dyson}.
 To describe these theorems, we first introduce the scaling of Dyson's Brownian motion.

-Let $(W^n =(W^n_1, \dots, W^n_n))_{n \in \Z}$ be a sequence of $n$-level Dyson's Brownian motions.
+Let $(W^n =(W^n_1, \dots, W^n_n))_{n \in \N}$ be a sequence of $n$-level Dyson's Brownian motions.
 For $k < n$, define